spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/connect-and-configure-stripe.md

 11. Click **Save**.
   This displays a success message with the app's status as **Connected**.

+## Retain Stripe configuration after a destructive deployment

-{% info_block warningBox "Disconnect Stripe before running destructive deployment" %}
+{% info_block errorBox "" %}
-[Destructive deployment](https://spryker.com/docs/dg/dev/acp/acp-destructive-deployment.html) permanently deletes the previously configured Stripe payment method.
+[Destructive deployment](https://spryker.com/docs/dg/dev/acp/acp-destructive-deployment.html) permanently deletes the configuration of the Stripe payment method.

+To run a destructive deployment, follow the steps:
+1. Disconnect Stripe.
+2. Run a destructive deployment.
+3. Reconnect Stripe.

 {% endinfo_block %}

 ## Next steps